Preparing for Winter Weather

 Sign up to weather alerts and receive the latest weather reports at Met Office

 Is it open?

 Schools and children's centres may decide to close if the weather is really bad.
-You can get up to date information from Bucks County Council's school closures web page
+You can get up to date information from Buckinghamshire Council's school closures web page

 Take care on the roads

 Transport for Bucks will grit all main roads if below freezing temperatures are predicted.
 View the interactive map to see which roads in Bucks have been gritted by visiting Transport for Buckinghamshire

 Look after your neighbours